chargehound/chargehound-slate/source/includes/_standalone.md

 # Standalone Integration

-In typical, Connected integrations, Chargehound has third party access to your payment processor.
-This allows Chargehound to automatically sync your disputes as they are created, update your disputes with relevant information, and upload the response to your payment processor after you submit a dispute in Chargehound.
-A Connected integration is the least effort for you, however, in some cases a Connected integration may not be possible or desired.
+In typical connected integrations Chargehound has third party access to your payment processor.
+This allows Chargehound to automatically sync your disputes as they are created, update your disputes with relevant information, and upload the response to your payment processor after you submit a dispute.
+A connected integration is the least effort for you, however, in some cases a connected integration may not be possible or desired.

-A Standalone integration gives you responsibilty and control over creating disputes in Chargehound and uploading the generated response evidence to your payment processor when it is ready.
-You will create a dispute via API and when the response is ready you will recieve a webhook notification from Chargehound.
+A standalone integration gives you the responsibilty and control over creating disputes in Chargehound and uploading the generated response to your payment processor when it is ready.
+You will create a dispute via API and when the response is ready you will receive a webhook notification from Chargehound.
 You can then fetch the response information, including the PDF document generated from your template, and upload the response to your payment processor.

 ## Creating a dispute

+You will need to create a dispute in Chargehound when you recieve a notification from your payment processor.

 > Definition: